The "Shipowners' Chair" of Pure Mathematics

 A Chair of Mathematics was endowed to the University by W. P. Sinclair and the Citizens and Shipowners of Liverpool in 1882.
 It has been known as a Chair of Pure Mathematics since 1919.

 The University of Liverpool's Centre for the Study of International Slavery is conducting research to examine the University's links to profits of slavery.
-I have asked for this to consider, in particular, the source of the endowment associated to the chair that I hold.
+While I held the chair, I asked for this research to consider, in particular, the source of the endowment associated it.
+However, I am not aware of an outcome of this research.

 The previous holders of the chair are: